-Our remaining performance obligation is our expected future revenue under existing customer contracts and includes both cancelable and non-cancelable contracts.
+Our remaining performance obligation is our expected future revenue under existing customer contracts and includes both cancelable and noncancelable contracts.
 Our remaining performance obligation was approximately \$6.9 billion as of December 31, 2019, approximately 89% of which related to contracts that were non-cancelable and approximately 11% of which related to contracts that were cancelable subject to substantial termination fees.
 We assess the contract term of our cancelable contracts as the full stated term of the contract assuming each contract is not canceled since the termination penalty upon cancellation is substantive.
 As of December 31, 2019, the weighted average remaining customer contract life was approximately 4.2 years.
 Approximately 40%, 22%, and 38% of our total remaining performance obligation as of December 31, 2019 is expected to be recognized as revenue during 2020 and 2021, 2022 and 2023, and 2024 and thereafter, respectively.
-The amount included in the remaining performance obligation associated with the contract.
+The amount included in the remaining performance obligation represents the fullservice charge for the duration of the contract and does not include termination fees.
+The amount of the termination fees, which is not included in the remaining performance obligation amount, is generally calculated as a percentage of the remaining performance obligation associated with the contract.
 In certain cases of breach for non-payment or customer financial distress or bankruptcy, we may not be able to recover the full value of certain contracts or termination fees.
 Our remaining performance obligation includes 100% of the remaining performance obligation of our consolidated ownership interests, which is consistent with the accounting for our ownership interest in these entities.